 Suppose you are shooting a dark subject against a very clear bright sky, the difference in brightness between the deepest shadows on your subject to the brightest highlights in the sky may be greater than the dynamic range of the digital sensor.
 So the result will be that you are losing details.
 The below photo has bright and dark areas.

 Its histogram is presented below with clipped peaks in both the bright and the dark side of the histogram.
 It simply means that the dynamic range of the scene is greater than the camera sensor can handle.

 What is exposing for the highlights?

-This is a technique used by pro photographer to deal with high dynamic range scene.
+This is a technique used by the pro photographer to deal with a high dynamic range scene.
 Also, it is called “expose to the right”, it refers to the histogram associated with an image.